David Freeze: It's not always about the miles when bike trouble, hurricane surface - Salisbury Post

 So I talked to another customer who recommended going to Lucedale, Mississippi.
 I called the two affordable motels and the largest one’s owner took some interest in what I was trying to do.
 Surprisingly, he owned another Western Motel.
 But he thought that it was unlikely that anyone would leave with the forecast.
 I told him that I didn’t feel good about pedaling his way unless a room was available.
 The owner asked, “What time can you be here?”
 I told him 1 p.m. if all went well and we hung up.

-I hurriedly packed up and start pedaling directly east on S.R.
-26, surprised that there were no rumble strips over the 35 miles.
+I hurriedly packed up and start pedaling directly east on State Route 26, surprised that there were no rumble strips over the 35 miles.
 Part of the scenery was a pine-filled DeSoto National Forest.
 I found out in the afternoon that Wiggins used to have the world’s largest pickle-producing factory.

 When I started, at almost 9 a.m., there was very little traffic.
 By the time I finished at 12:55 p.m., the traffic on my side was almost constant, car after car with Louisiana plates.
 I had seen the photos of the logjam of traffic leaving New Orleans earlier in the morning.